flaryx32/rocketleague-offsets/README.md

 Use at your own risk, and don't use this for anything that violates the game's terms of service.

 Good luck, and have fun!
+#Special Thanks
+As someone let me notice i didn't credit abduhl from unknown cheats, so thanks for you patterns